top of page

 • PayPal (available in select countries)

-• E-check (U.S. bank account holders only)
+• eCheck (U.S. bank account holders only)

 • Google Pay / Apple Pay

-When choosing between the SAT vs ACT, many students start by asking, “Which test costs less?”
+When choosing between the SAT and ACT, many students start by asking, "Which test costs less?"
 Below is a clear comparison of the two exams based on registration fees, hidden costs, fee waiver access, and overall affordability.

-Registration Costs
+Registration Costs (2026–27)

 SAT